steadybit/docs-public/quick-start/set-up-agents.md

 # Install Agents

-This guide helps you with the initial setup of Steadybit by installing an outpost agent and useful extensions.
+This guide helps you with the initial setup of Steadybit by installing an agent and useful extensions.

 In case something is not working out for you, [let us help you](https://www.steadybit.com/contact)!